 The most important rule of the SARPL, is to have fun and enjoy the sport.
-If you come to the RPL ready to dominate all other teams and play unsportsmanlike, rather stay in bed that morning with some nice hot chocolate, until that feeling has passed .
+If you come to the SARPL ready to dominate all other teams and play unsportsmanlike, rather stay in bed that morning with some nice hot chocolate, until that feeling has passed ;-).
 Play hard, Play fair, and above all… Play Ball!

-Team meetings will be held at before the start of the event.
-NOT JUST THE CAPTAIN.
+Captains meetings will be held at before the start of the event.

-SARPL players will be classified according to the PSP Classification system.
-Your APPA score will define which is the lowest ranking division you can compete in at a SARPL event.
+SARPL players will be classified according to the SARPL Classification system.
+Your SARPL score will define which is the lowest ranking division you can compete in at a SARPL event.

 A rough guideline:

-Div 4 (PSP): Players with experience in the sport and have played at various regional/national tournament levels either completing a full season or not, but have not yet been classified at a higher division.
+- Div 4: Players with experience in the sport and have played at various regional/national tournament levels either completing a full season or not, but have not yet been classified at a higher division.
 This will be the highest division a player can achieve if they only play 3-man.

-Div 5 (PSP): Players with no or minimum experience in the sport and/or haven’t played at any national paintball tournament yet, or players with a ranking of D5 or lower.
+- Div 5: Players with no or minimum experience in the sport and/or haven’t played at any national paintball tournament yet, or players with a ranking of D5 or lower.

-Div 6 (PSP) – Mechnical Markers only: New players with no experience, but that want to experience a paintball tournament.
-ROF – Semi Automatic with 200 paintballs per round limit and only using a mechanical marker.
+- Beginners: New players with no experience, but that want to experience a paintball tournament.
+Loader only per point.

-For the 2013 Season Div 3, 4 and 5 players competing in the SARPL tournaments/events must register as a player on the APPA ID System and must register to become SARPL Members.
-The fees for competing in the SARPL tournaments/events during 2013 will be R400 for the year per player.
-Various benefits are included in the membership programme.
+For the Season Champion (D2), Challengers(D3), Div 4 and Div 5 players competing in the SARPL tournaments/events must register as a player on the PBResults Online System .
+The fees for competing in the SARPL tournaments/events during 2016 will be R500 for the year per player.
 This fee is payable whether a player plays 1 or more events in the SARPL for the season.
 We would like to see players commit to a season in the series and not just a single event.